 (b) Interaction with the course content: Students are expected to complete all the lessons for each academic week.
-Lesson completion is monitored by the green circles within the platform for each course - a white circle indicates a lesson that has not been completed and a green circle represents a successfully completed lesson.
+Lesson completion is monitored by the green ticks within the platform for each course – a green tick represents a successfully completed lesson.
 Students who do not complete all activities may be classified as “Insufficiently Engaged”.

 (c) Submissions: Students are expected to complete and submit all formative and/or summative assessments by the specified deadline.
 If assignments are not submitted on time, a student will be registered as Insufficiently Engaged.
-If a student does not submit assignments regularly they will be classified as Not Engaged.
+If a student does not submit assignments regularly or misses any summative assessment in the reporting period, they will be classified as Not Engaged.

 Pamoja's School Services will alert teachers and SBCs when a student has been identified as Not Engaged for a week.
-If this Non – Engagement continues to a second week another email will be sent to teachers and SBCs.
-A third week of Non – Engagement will prompt School Services to contact the student, teacher and SBC.
+The automated engagement emails are sent to the teacher, student and SBC.

-Any student reported as Not Engaged for two consecutive reporting periods will be placed on Academic Review.
-Any student on Academic Review during the final term of Year 1 of will be considered for non – promotion to year 2.
+Any student reported as Not Engaged for two consecutive teacher issued Engagement Rating reporting periods will be placed on Academic Review.
+Any student on Academic Review during the final term of Year 1 may be at risk of non-promotion to Year 2.